Ticket types for Endpoint Detection and Response (EDR)

 Credential Access

-Credential Access refers to any attempt to steal or unlawfully use login credentials to gain unauthorized access to data or devices.
-Coro EDR detects and creates tickets for the following Credential Access rules:
+Attackers use credential access techniques to steal or misuse login credentials and gain unauthorized access to data or devices.
+Coro detects these attempts and creates tickets for the following credential access rules:

 - Brute force attempt using a non-existent username